 Student Alexis describes how access to this support led to achievement: “I called Disability Services as a last-ditch effort before breakdown and the help was amazing.
 A staff member advocated for me and spoke with all of the coordinators so that I could create an assessment schedule that was actually possible.”

-Integrating and foregrounding accessibility within teaching and learning spaces has been an ongoing part of implementing the Disability Action Plan 2013-18.
+Integrating and foregrounding accessibility within teaching and learning spaces was an important element of implementing the Disability Action Plan 2013-18.
 Some of the more well-known results include the following.

 Lecture recording: lectures in University-owned lecture theatres are now, by default, recorded and available online for students unable to attend.
 Lecture recordings afford students with hearing, learning, vision, physical impairments flexibility in how they engage with lecture content and ensure the content can be adapted to different accessibility needs.